 James Hook, South East – Chairman of the PD Hook Group, which operates a large independent breeding and hatchery business selling day-old broiler chickens throughout the UK.

 Charles Bourns, South West – Based in South Gloucestershire, Charles has been involved with the NFU for nearly 30 years, including a stint as board chairman and has recently redeveloped his broiler farm.
+Charles sits on the Red Tractor Board as a NFU representative.

 Kinsey Hern, West Midlands – Kinsey is a broiler farmer from Herefordshire and he also grows apples and cereals for retail.